During Production Inspection Services (DUPRO)

 Regulated and safety-critical products

-Zurich operates through a global network of qualified inspectors, enabling inspections to be performed close to manufacturing sites.
-This execution model supports early intervention, realistic assessment of local production conditions, and reduced logistical delays.
+Zurich Inspection operates through a global network of qualified inspectors, enabling DUPRO inspections to be performed close to manufacturing sites.
+This execution model supports early intervention, realistic assessment of local production conditions, and faster reporting for production-stage decisions.

 World map coverage